junh1024/junh1024-Documents/Music/Mixing Notes/Music Mashups Mixing Notes.md

 I have another idea for the contest.
 The last bullet is in the same key as no one knows.
 The arrangement is set to the last bullet since I'm more familiar with that song.
 The lyrics of no one knows 1st verse verses are split over the 1st & 2nd verse of my mashup since the rhyming & theme is similar.
 The pre-chorus is filled with lyrics from later on in the song.
 The chorus audio is duplicated three times in my mashup because I'm lazy.
 The bridge lyrics in my mashup are taken from the ending of no one knows to complement the strings.
 Overall I don't really like this mashup due to the instrumental.

-## S-WT

-### Why
-S was in my mind because I was trying to find a certain R&B song asking for Reddit help.
-Someone suggested S, it was only 1% relevant but it was in my mind.
-I heard WT in a strings and acoustic mashup contest submission, used as an instrumental.
-I liked the funky chords.
-The mashup wasn't done that well though.
-I thought it would fit well with S since S has similar chords in the chorus.
-The introduction mentions Memphis, Tennessee.
-Justin Timberlake was born there.

-### Song

-This is a b or c-class song, because it's short, there are few instruments, and there's a mixing issue - the vocals are too loud.
-If it was a a-class song this wouldn't happen.
-Also, the unit may have been formed specifically for the song

-### Editing

-WT is a lot shorter than S, so I need to loop WT to cover S. I know S has a music video so my target arrangement is that.
-If my mashup is the video arrangement, then I'll need to delete a Bridge, but that's ok since there's another bridge earlier.

-The bridge is slightly tricky since it changes key.
-My my goal for the bridge is to make it sound acceptable & maybe use a 5ths or 3rds trap to avoid shifting WT by too much, since it's already shifted -2.
-Luckily, +1 and -1 sounded ok & seemed to match the chords and key of S.

-Almost all of the WT instrumental was used to cover the mashup.
-Some variation was added to the calling section near the end.
-WT didn't end nicely, so I edited in a hard ending from elsewhere in the song.
-The WT instrumental had a low-energy section after the first CHORUS so I just left that run to add some variety.
-I also put in a low-energy section from WT in a chorus also to add variety.

-Originally, I used a combination of FFT and time domain to isolate the vox, but there was some high-frequency bleed in the middle of the song, so I need to use 100% FFT instead. if you remove all the instrumental, there's some pumping of the vox prolly due to master compression.
-WT is RnB song, also with strong beats so that could hide some pumping artefacts.

-There were some high-frequency bleed from the acapella.
-I initially turned the high frequencies up from WT due to loss of high frequency from shifting down, but then I turned the high frequencies down, since there's was high frequency bleed from S.

-With my mashup, the theme _WIKIPEDIA of the lyrics was flipped from an "independent woman"-type of song, to serenading a woman, which is a notable change.

-### Elastique

-I was editing my mashup and I noticed some discontinuity artefacts around the middle even though there didn't seem to be any large discontinuities in the cut waveforms.
-I tried changing the sampling rate but it didn't have an effect.
-The default pitch shift mode was set to Elastique 3.
-Changing it to Elastique 2 lessened the discontinuity artefacts, but also reduced the bass.
-As shown by this issue and also in Oxydlate, newer isn't always better.

 ## CANDY POP-IDK